 In 2008, the kitchen was furnished back to the 1920s, including the original Frigidaire refrigerator.
 Visitors can stand in the room and see the old tools used to prepare meals for the large household and guests entertained by the Knights.
 It offers a real appreciation for the stark differences between performing routine kitchen tasks then and now.
 There is a Hoosier cabinet in the corner, and the original kitchen table is once again in the center of the room under a pot rack.

 Be sure to visit the Museum Gallery at Whalehead.
-It’s stocked with 1920s-inspired gifts and Whalehead souvenirs such as picture frames, jewelry and ornaments made from the original copper roof plus books, postcards, memorabilia and educational toys and games for kids.
+It’s stocked with 1920s-inspired gifts and Whalehead souvenirs such as jewelry and ornaments made from the original copper roof plus books, postcards, memorabilia and educational toys and games for kids.

-Whalehead sits on 39 acres of pristine soundfront property providing bike paths, a public boat ramp and areas for picnicking, fishing and crabbing, and is located in Historic Corolla along with the Outer Banks Center for Wildlife Education and next to the Currituck Beach Lighthouse.
-The grounds of Whalehead are perfect for a relaxing afternoon outdoors away from the beach and are available to rent for weddings and receptions as well as for corporate events and family reunions.
+Whalehead sits on 39 acres of pristine soundfront property providing bike paths, a public boat ramp and areas for picnicking, fishing and crabbing and is located in Historic Corolla along with the Outer Banks Center for Wildlife Education and next to the Currituck Beach Lighthouse.
+The grounds of Whalehead are perfect for a relaxing afternoon outdoors away from the beach and are available to rent for ceremonies and receptions as well as for corporate events and family reunions.

 - 610 Currituck Clubhouse Road